 Often, we only perceive dependencies on a library level as they are the ones we deal with daily.
 Not updating those means taking on technical debt.
-By setting up proper automated testing and continuous delivery where the system tells us when it’s ready, we can get to a point where upgrading any library is simple.
+By setting up proper automated testing with Codeship where the system tells us when it’s ready, we can get to a point where upgrading any library is simple.
 But this workflow often doesn’t extend to more basic parts of the infrastructure, like the Operating System we use on our machines.
 We often take them for granted as their release cycles are slow and they are typically supported for a long time.
 But depending on that level of support, without a well-thought-out plan to update these parts, it just pushes the pain of dealing with it to a later point, where it becomes chronic and much more difficult to manage.

 So even the best development process with automated testing and continuous delivery can’t help us if we don’t consider the whole system while building workflows.

 We’re currently in the process of upgrading the Ubuntu version we use on our servers.
 Those changes took quite a while to implement.
 It wasn’t just a technical challenge to provide the same consistent high-level of quality we expect at Codeship, but also to have a process that lets us slowly release those changes and find any problems we have before the general release.

 We can now roll out different versions of our infrastructure based on different operating systems and decide on which of those to run our builds.
 This allows us to test the whole infrastructure much more thoroughly and ensures that we don’t negatively interrupt our customers’ deployments.